dsilakov/wfyd/README.txt

 Requirements

-    GNOME 2, PyGTK 2.6+.
+    GNOME 2, PyGTK 2.6+, sqlite3.

 Installation

-    No installation is required or supported yet.
+    There is a support for packaging / running as a setuptools-created egg.
+    To get more help, enter the software directory and ask setup.py for help:

+	$ cd wfyd
+	$ python setup.py --help-commands

 Running